Waggonfabrik Fuchs: History

 The firm was founded in 1844 by Johann Schäfer in Heidelberg and was sold after his death in 1861 to Heinrich Fuchs, who formed the Waggonfabrik Heinrich Fuchs in 1862.
-Fuchs moved the factory from the district of Weststadt in Heidelberg to the neighbouring district of Rohrbach (completed in 1902).
+Fuchs moved the factory from the district of Weststadt in Heidelberg to the neighboring district of Rohrbach (completed in 1902), in close proximity to the Heidelberg-Kirchheim/Rohrbach station.

 In addition to railway wagons, in its early days the firm also built bridges and other facilities for the railways.
 Major customers for its wagons and coaches in the early years were the Baden State Railways.

 From about 1901 the production of tramways began.
 Customers included the Elektrische Straßenbahn Heidelberg–Wiesloch, Heidelberger Straßen- und Bergbahn AG (HSB), Oberrheinische Eisenbahn-Gesellschaft (OEG), Rhein-Haardtbahn (RHB).
 Even U-Bahn trains were supplied for the Berlin U-Bahn and the glass train (Gläserne Zug).

-Fuchs survived the two world, but only with heavy losses.
+Fuchs survived the two world wars, but only with heavy losses.
 Production had to be stopped or almost all its employees had to be made redundant on several occasions.
 Attempts were made to diversify to other products such as tractors or diggers, but with little success.

 The company was taken over in 1930 by the Vereinigung Westdeutscher Waggonfabriken (Westwaggon) and the majority of shares sold in 1940 to the Dillinger Hütte that, due to its location in the Saargebiet, sold its share of Fuchs in 1957 to the International Harvester Company, who switched its production to combine harvesters.